Depreciation and amortisation

 Depreciation on movable fixed assets is calculated on the straight-line method over the asset’s anticipated useful life.
 Depreciation takes the residual value of the asset into account only if it is material, with any gains on a sale being treated as normal business income.
 Certain assets worth less than EUR 800 can be depreciated in total in the year of acquisition.
 Alternatively, certain assets acquired in one business year worth less than EUR 1,000 each can be pooled together as a compound item and depreciated over five years.

 Buildings are depreciated on a variety of straight-line or reducing-rate systems designed to reach a full write-down between 25 and 50 years, depending on the age of the building and on whether the taxpayer was its first owner.
+With changes coming into force by 1 January 2023, the regular deprecation rate for buildings for residential purposes completed after 31 December 2022 has been increased from 2% per annum to 3% per annum.

 In addition to normal depreciation, special depreciation is deductible for tax purposes in certain limited circumstances (e.g. small businesses, ancient monuments, buildings in designated renovated city zones).